Consumer Code for New Home Builders

 Your new Ward home is an investment - and is protected by the 10 year Buildmark cover from NHBC.
 Briefly, Buildmark is an insurance policy which protects you, the homeowner against specific risks for a full 10 years.
 The insurance cover is split into two stages.
 You are protected for the full 10 years against serious defects occurring: for example foundations, roof and other structural areas.

 In addition, for the first two years, Ward Homes, together with the NHBC cover you against physical damage to your home should this be caused by a defect which results from a failure to meet NHBC standards.
 Like all insurance policies there are limitations to the cover and these are fully explained in the Buildmark Cover document which you will receive from your Solicitor.

-Ward also extend the NHBC two year warranty, so that during the first 5 years in your new home just about everything we provide with it as standard is covered.
+Ward also extend the NHBC two year warranty to each of our first owners so that during the first 2 years in your new home just about everything we provide with it as standard is covered.
 This extended warranty covers things from the hot and cold plumbing system, to appliances, wardrobes, the driveway and renewable energy installation (if fitted).
 Full details of this warranty can be found here.
 There are exclusions to our extended warranty, which are mostly things which fall outside our control, such as wear and tear, carpets and your own alterations.

 Although we hope there will be no problems after you have moved into your new home, our commitment to you continues for five years after the sale has been completed.
 We will give you details of who to contact about any emergency service requests.

 To enable us to respond within the timescales shown below, it is absolutely essential that you follow our service procedures.
 For non emergencies this starts with you directly contacting your Customer Service department.

 - In the unlikely event of an emergency, we provide a 24 hour, 365 day service for a full five years.
 We aim to respond as soon as possible, usually within 2 hours, and arrange for an emergency visit where appropriate.